-The open function now works properly when opening /dev/null and /dev/tty when DECC \$POSIX_COMPLIANT_PATHNAMES is defined as 1, 2, or 3.

-- Multiple processes or multiple threads attempting to open a file for append at the same time now correctly open the same file. - If the fopen function is called with the O_TRUNC flag and the file specification includes a file version number, the function truncates the file when open rather than returning an error. - The shmget function can be called a second time with the same key value and a size of 0. - The stat function now returns the correct value for st_blocks when the file allocation value is greater than 65536 blocks. - MATH\$FP_CLASS<n>X functions, added as part of the C99 work, have been added to STARLET.OLB.
+- The open function now works properly when opening /dev/null and /dev/tty when DECC\$POSIX_COMPLIANT_PATHNAMES is defined as 1, 2, or 3. - Multiple processes or multiple threads attempting to open a file for append at the same time now correctly open the same file. - If the fopen function is called with the O_TRUNC flag and the file specification includes a file version number, the function truncates the file when open rather than returns an error. - The shmget function can be called a second time with the same key value and a size of 0. - The stat function now returns the correct value for st_blocks when the file allocation value is greater than 65536 blocks. - The fpclassify syntax has been fixed in MATH.H to compile classification macros correctly. - The strptime function now works properly with the %Ow conversion specifier. - The unlink function now works properly when called with a POSIX path but without defining the required DECC\$ feature logical or without specifying the K_UNIX argument. - The nanosleep function is now reentrant. - MATH\$FP_CLASS<n>X functions, added as part of the C99 work, have been added to STARLET.OLB - fopen() and open() correctly create a new version of a file, rather than overwriting the existing one, if the file is opened for trunc (O_TRUNC) and the file specification contains a semicolon but no version number - Writing 0 bytes to a mailbox device now sends an EOF to the mailbox rather than returning an error